AshwetHarde/Card-Connect/README.md

 # Card Connect

-CardConnect is a modern and interactive digital profile card application that enables users to create, customize, and share professional profiles with a unique touch.
+Card Connect is a modern and interactive digital profile card application that enables users to create, customize, and share professional profiles with a unique touch.
 This responsive web application is designed to help users build a professional identity in a visually appealing format and share it seamlessly across platforms.

 # 🔗 Live Demo